-Fund managers using this approach will look for enterprises that demonstrate exceptional behavior when it comes to environmental impact, social responsibility, or the quality of internal governance practices.
-This means that a company scores high marks on each of these factors.
+Fund managers using this approach will look for enterprises that demonstrate exceptional behavior regarding environmental impact, social responsibility, or the quality of internal governance practices.
+This means that an ethical company scores high marks on each of these factors.

 The limitations of the ESG approach